 Science and the media can be strange bedfellows and reporting on science can be a minefield.
 Scimex is here to help journalists get the science right – whether it's a natural disaster or the latest press release claiming a medical breakthrough.
 Here are some resources to help you along the way.

-- A guide to reporting science has been developed by the Science Media Centre NZ.
+A guide to reporting science has been developed by the NZ Science Media Centre.
 The Desk Guide for Covering Science can be viewed here.